lumixen/esphome-hlink-ac/README.md

       address: 0x0201
 ```

-If an address request returns an `OK` response with a payload, it will be rendered as a text sensor value.
+Each sensor would send a `MT P=address C=XXXX` request.
+If unit returns an `OK` response with a payload, it will be rendered as a text sensor value.
 For example, the address `0201` most likely returns error codes if something is wrong with the AC, but I haven't seen reliable proof yet (fortunately) to add it as an established sensor.
 This is where the debug text sensor could be useful.

 H-link UART serial communication could be minotored using this snippet: